GustavoTolay/DinoKids_React_App/README.md

 2. Run `npm install` to install dependencies.
 3. Start the development server using `npm run dev`.

-## Folder Structure 📁
-The project structure is organized as follows:
-- `src/`: Contains source code files.
-- `public/`: Includes public assets and the HTML file.

 ## Components and Routing 🧩
 The app structure is based on reusable components and routes for seamless navigation between various pages.